axlan/gdx_tactics/DEV_JOURNAL.md

+# 11/30 Working on campaign map functionality

+I've been slowly implementing the functionality to control troop movements on the campaign map.

+The interface is extremely clunky, but I've resigned myself that it's mostly going to be a proof of concept for now.

+This pretty much completes the bones of the project.
+There's still a lot of logic to fill in, but I should have a pretty set path towards implementing the tutorial campaign.

 # 11/26 Refactoring away from LevelData

 With the game design clearer, I was forced to go back to how I captured the descriptions of the levels.